 🌸 Spring (April–May)

-Temperatures climb from 19°C to 23°C and the wildflowers are out in force across all three peninsulas.
-Beaches are quiet, prices are low and the sea's warming up nicely by late May.
-Brilliant for hiking, village-hopping and getting the best deals before the summer rush.
+Temperatures climb from 19°C to 23°C and the wildflowers are out across all three peninsulas.
+Beaches are quiet, the sea warms up nicely by late May, and inland villages and hiking are at their best.

 ☀️ Summer (June–September)

-Peak season and peak sunshine — expect 26–32°C, long hot days and warm seas perfect for swimming.
-July and August are the busiest months, especially across Kassandra and Sani, so book early if you're after the best spots.
-June and September offer the same gorgeous weather with smaller crowds.
+Peak season and peak sunshine, with 26 to 32°C, long hot days and warm seas perfect for swimming.
+July and August are the busiest months, especially across Kassandra and Sani, with the resorts fully alive: every beach bar in full swing, kids' clubs running and the marinas heaving.

 🍂 Autumn (October–November)